 From above, a White woman in white hat, lying on yellow blanket with a book open

 What Are You Reading This Summer?
-Team CX's Top Recommendations
+The CollegeXpress Team's Top Recommendations

-Summer is the perfect time for reading.
-Whether you're picking up a book in your hammock, on the beach, or on a plane, we've got some great recommendations for you.
+Summer is perfect for reading.
+Whether you're picking up a book in your hammock, on the beach, or on a plane, we've got great recommendations for you.

 Summer vacation is here—finally!
-You know what that means: long days, sunshine, trips to the beach, and most important, no school or homework!
+You know what that means: long days, sunshine, trips to the beach, and most importantly, no school or homework!
 It’s everything high school students have been waiting for all year.
 While you’re relaxing this summer, what’s better than getting lost in a good book…or two…or five?
 Summer is a great time to catch up on some fun reading instead of just reading for school assignments.
 To get you started, some of the CollegeXpress Team wanted to share our favorite recommendations and books we’re excited to dive into this summer.
-Read on for some great choices to pick up at your local library or bookstore or to download on your Kindle.
+Read on for some great choices to pick up at your local library or bookstore, download on your Kindle, or listen to via audiobook.

 Claire Carter, Editor